 One of the subgroups of Oceanic, namely Central Pacific, includes Fijian-Rotuman, and this in turn gives rise to the Polynesian, which similarly subdivides into parallel branches.
-Since Marck (2000) the general view is that Nuclear Polynesian has eleven families.
-Figure 4 shows the primary subgroups of Nuclear Polynesian;
+Marck (2000) proposed that Eastern Polynesian had eleven parallel families.
+The 'Ellicean' branch has recently been questioned by Wilson (2012) but the underlying pattern remains the same.
+Figure 5 shows the primary subgroups of Eastern Polynesian;